adamcharnock/lightbus/README.md

 | Support for 'specialist' (non-AMQP) brokers, e.g. Kafka  | -             | -              | ✔             |
 | Easy conceptual mapping to microservices                 | -             | -              | ✔             |

+This can therefore be used to provide an initial feature wish list.

 ## Get involved!